Homepage of the site 'What to do with your life?'

 •

-To fight beliefs.
+To fight against beliefs.

 The book From capital to reason describes a social organization that covers these four points: